- A bill seeking to amend the Electicity Power Reform Act has scaled the second reading at the House of Representatives

 - The bill, if passed, will criminalise the issuance of estimated bills to consumers by electricity Distribution Companies

-The House of Representatives has is set to pass a bill to criminalize the issuance of estimated bills to consumers by electricity Distribution Company (DisCos).
+The House of Representatives is set to pass a bill to criminalize the issuance of estimated bills to consumers by electricity Distribution Company (DisCos).

 The bill, sponsored by the House of Representatives majority leader Femi Gbajabiamila and others has passed the second reading on the floor of the House.